sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/references/batch_spec_yaml_reference.md

 > NOTE: Before Sourcegraph 3.35, only the last named branch would be used if multiple branches were specified, and only a single `branch` could be provided.
 In Sourcegraph 3.35 and later versions, all branches are used.

-If present, a `branches` attribute can be used to specify the branches on the repository to propose changes to.
-If unset, the repository's default branch is used.
-For backward compatibility reasons, this attribute may also be named `branch`, and may be a single string.
+To match a branch other than the default, `branch` or `branches` can be used to specify one or multiple branches, respectively.
 Only one of `branch` or `branches` can be set.

 > WARNING: If multiple branches are matched for the same repository, then [`changesetTemplate.branch`](#changesettemplate-branch) will need to have a different value for each branch.